 Skip to content

-Date updated: 3/04/2024
+Date updated: 18/10/2024

-The City of London Corporation plays vital roles across the Square Mile, Greater London and the Southeast.
+The City Corporation plays vital roles across the Square Mile, Greater London and the Southeast.
 Over recent years we have seen how some of these could be susceptible to six climate resilience risks.
 These are flooding, overheating, pests and diseases, water stress, disruptions to food, trade and infrastructure and biodiversity loss, as identified in 2020 as part of our Adaptive Pathways Study

-This project will contribute to a Climate Resilience Vision of:
+This project will contribute to a climate resilience vision of:

 • A future where the risks of climate related emergencies or new pest and disease outbreaks in the City's Port and Market operations is minimised and food security is not impacted by climate change.